CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Control_Panel_readme.md

 # Control Panel:

->**You can manages the recources like VMs, Databricks Clusters, and so on.. from Control panel.**
+>**You can manages the recources like VMs, Databricks Clusters, SQL data warehouse, and so on.. from Control panel.**

 * Open the control panel as shown in below image: